helixcn/bcam-courses/R/datahack/index.md

       + [Plots to avoid](http://genomicsclass.github.io/book/pages/plots_to_avoid.html)

   * The **German Credit data set** [(link)](http://ftp.ics.uci.edu/pub/machine-learning-databases/statlog/german/) contains observations on 30 variables for 1000 past applicants for credit.
 Each applicant was rated as “good credit” (700 cases) or “bad credit” (300 cases).

+  * **Boston Housing data set** [(link)](http://lib.stat.cmu.edu/datasets/boston).
+This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston Mass.

+  * ***Pima Indians data set** [(link)](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data).
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective is to predict based on diagnostic measurements whether a patient has diabetes.

 -----------------------------------------------------